finegrain-ai/refiners/docs/guides/adapting_sdxl/index.md

 )
 ```

-Adapters such as LoRAs also have a [scale](https://github.com/finegrain-ai/refiners/blob/fd01ba910efb764b4521254cded2530b6c31cbd4/src/refiners/fluxion/adapters/lora.py#L17) (roughly) quantifying the effect of this Adapter.
+Adapters such as LoRAs also have a [scale][refiners.fluxion.adapters.Lora.scale] (roughly) quantifying the effect of this Adapter.
 Refiners allows setting different scales for each Adapter, allowing the user to balance the effect of each Adapter:

 ```py